 Providing access for research to the largest database of teaching methods for students with Dyslexia in America.

-This inherited learning disability afflicts children without regard to race or gender.
+Dyslexia is an inherited learning disability afflicts children without regard to race or gender.
 It is incurable, but it can be remediated successfully.
-This miracle is happening daily right here in the Great Lakes Bay Region.
+This miracle is happening in the Great Lakes Bay Region.

-Our goal is to increase the number of trained tutors to work with students with Dyslexia while continuing to provide, with fidelity, the highest quality tutoring for students.The tutoring is currently provided with a cadre of fifteen certified professional tutors and four tutor scholars.
-Tutor scholars are certified teachers who have completed a 45-hour accredited tutor training program at the Center and are working toward attainment of the required 100-hour practicum supervised by an experienced certified Orton-Gillingham tutor trainer.
+Tutoring is currently provided with a combination of certified professional tutors and tutor scholars.
+Tutor scholars are tutors who have completed a 45-hour accredited tutor training program at the Center and are working toward attainment of the required 100-hour practicum supervised by an experienced certified Orton-Gillingham tutor trainer.